Find Trade Colleges

 21 Yearly Graduations

 Universidad Metropolitana comes in at #2 on our list of the most popular colleges offering bachelor's degrees in cardiovascular technology/technologist.
-Roughly 8,800 attend the school each year.
 The average in-state tuition for full-time undergraduates is $4,920 per year, while in-state graduate students, on average, pay $2,652 per year.
-For the 2020-2021 academic year, 21 bachelor's degrees were handed out to cardiovascular technology/technologist majors at UMET.
-About 95% of this group were women, and 100% were students from an underrepresented racial-ethnic group.
+During the 2021-2022 academic year, 21 people received their bachelor's degree in cardiovascular technology/technologist from UMET.
+Around 100% of these students were from an underrepresented racial-ethnic group, and 100% were women.

 #3